-Prerequisite, RUS 1 and 2.
-An introduction to spoken and written Russian with a view toward giving the student a sound knowledge of the structure of the language and a high-frequency vocabulary of approximately 1,100 words.
-Audio-visual aids will be used as needed. - 5.
-INTERMEDIATE RUSSIAN.
-Four hours credit.
-Prerequisites, RUS 1, 2, 3.
-Review of Russian grammar, initiative composition and the reading of intermediate Russian texts.
+- 1. ELEMENTARY RUSSIAN I. Five hours credit. - Credit is not given until three quarters are completed.
+An introduction to spoken and written Russian with a view toward giving the student a sound knowledge of the structure of the language and high-frequency vocabulary of approximately 1,100 words.
+Audio-visual aids will be used as needed. - 2.
+ELEMENTARY RUSSIAN II.
+Five hours credit.